MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 ```

 We've also bundled a [memory usage visualization tool](https://materialize.com/docs/ops/monitoring/#memory-usage-visualization)
 to aid in debugging.
-The sql queries above show all arrangements in Materialize
+The SQL queries above show all arrangements in Materialize
 (including system arrangements), whereas the memory visualization tool shows
-only user-created arrangements, and it shows them by dataflow.
+only user-created arrangements, grouped by dataflow.
 The amount of
 memory used by Materialize should correlate with the number of arrangement
-records that are displayed by either the visual interface or the sql queries.
+records that are displayed by either the visual interface or the SQL queries.

-### How can I check whether work is distributed equally across workers?
+### Is work distributed equally across workers?

 Work is distributed across workers by the hash of their keys.
 Thus, work can
 become skewed if situations arise where Materialize needs to use arrangements
 with very few or no keys.
 Example situations include:

-* views that maintain order by/limit/offset
+* Views that maintain order by/limit/offset
-* cross joins
+* Cross joins
-* joins where the join columns have very few unique values.
+* Joins where the join columns have very few unique values

 Additionally, the operators that implement data sources may demonstrate skew, as
 they (currently) have a granularity determined by the source itself.
 For